 Apart from the regular UTG straddle, some poker games allow for two other types of straddles, called sleeper straddle and Mississippi straddle.

-A sleeper straddle can be placed by any player at the table and can be worth any amount they choose in most cases.
+Any player can place a sleeper straddle at the table and can be worth any amount they choose in most cases.

 For instance, in a $2/5 game, the player in the cutoff can place a $100 sleeper straddle.
 In this case, the action starts with the UTG player.